A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Introduction

-Based on this mechanical model, a reduced 3D-0D fluid-structure interaction (FSI) system is introduced, modeling the interplay between the three-dimensional blood flow in the ascending aorta and the aortic valve dynamics.
-Blood dynamics is described by incompressible Navier-Stokes equations, and the hemodynamics effect of the valve's kinematics are accounted for by the Resistive Immersed Implicit Surface method (RIIS) introduced in \cite{resistivo}.
-This method, based on the Resistive Immersed Surface (RIS) method introduced in \cite{risFernandez} and applied to cardiac valves in \cite{risAstorino}, lays in the aforementioned immersed-boundary / fictitious-domain framework, and it consists in the addition of a penalty term to the fluid momentum equation.
-It is characterized by a fundamentally negligible computational overhead in CFD simulations, and its suitability for the description of hemodynamics effect of valves has been shown in the case of the aortic valve in \cite{resistivo} and in a pathological condition involving the mitral valve in \cite{sam}.
+Based on this mechanical model, we set up a 3D-0D fluid-structure interaction (FSI) system modeling the interplay between the three-dimensional blood flow in the ascending aorta and the aortic valve dynamics.
+Blood dynamics is described by incompressible Navier-Stokes equations, and the hemodynamics effect of the valve's kinematics are accounted for by the Resistive Immersed Implicit Surface method (RIIS) introduced by \cite{resistivo}.
+This method is inspired by the Resistive Immersed Surface (RIS) method by \cite{risFernandez,risAstorino}, it is characterized by a negligible computational overhead cost in CFD simulations, and its suitability for the description of hemodynamics effects of cardiac valves has been shown both in physiological and pathological conditions: see \cite{menghini,zingaro2022geometric} and \cite{sam,hcm}, respectively. {Moreover, the proposed reduced model has also been applied to assess the effects of pulmonary valve replacement on the hemodynamics of the proximal pulmonary arteries \cite{criseo2024computational}.}

-The structure of the present work is the following.
+This paper is organized as follows.
 In \cref{sec:modmeth} we introduce the FSI mathematical model, made of the novel lumped-parameter structural model of the aortic valve, the blood flow equations including the RIIS representation of the leaflets, and the coupling between the two systems.
 The numerical approximation of the reduced FSI problem and the scheme for its solution are described in \cref{sec:discr}.
-Then, computational results are presented in \cref{sec:results}, displaying the suitability of the presented model to describe the physical system of interest.
+Then, computational results are presented in \cref{sec:results}{, including} an analysis of the reconstruction of {leaflet} velocity, the investigation of physiological and pathological conditions, and the comparison with a well-known model available in the literature. {These results demonstrate that the proposed model serves as a computationally efficient tool for capturing the effects of valve dynamics on blood flow dynamics and patterns, as well as hemodynamics indicators that are meaningful to address clinical questions.}